molgenis/molgenis-ui-form/README.md

 ```
 ### Options

-The FormComponent object can be configured via an options property
+The FormComponent object can be configured via an options property.
+If no options are specified, a set of defaults are used.

 | Option name   | Default | Description |
 |---------------|---------|-------------|